hasanozdem1r/interview-icebraker/docs/python.md

 my_list = ['Hello', 'World']
 joined_string = ' '.join(my_list) # Returns "Hello World"
 ```

+### 35. When is multiprocessing ?
+Multiprocessing refers to a system that has more than two central processing units (CPUs).
+Every additional CPU added to a system increases its speed, power and memory.
+This allows users to run multiple processes simultaneously

+There are two primary categories of multiprocessing systems:
+* Symmetric multiprocessing: This multiprocessing system uses computer hardware and software that incorporates two or more identical processors connected by one memory space.
+These processors have complete access to all input and output devices and receive equal treatment.
+* Asymmetric multiprocessing: In this multiprocessing system, different CPUs have access to separate input and output (I/O) devices.
+For example, one CPU might perform I/O operations, while another CPU might focus on maintaining the operating system.
 # Python Coding
 A coding interview is intended to seek out creative thinkers and those who can adapt their solutions to rapidly changing and dynamic scenarios.